NitiPiti/nexup-website/README.md

 # NexUp AI

-A modern, responsive website clone of DocuChat built with Next.js, TypeScript, and Tailwind CSS.
+A modern, responsive website built with Next.js, TypeScript, and Tailwind CSS.
 Features a beautiful hero section with 3D robot animation using Spline.

 ## Features

-- 🚀 **Modern Design**: Clean, professional design matching DocuChat's aesthetic
+- 🚀 **Modern Design**: Clean, professional design
 - 🤖 **3D Robot Animation**: Interactive 3D scene in the hero section using Spline
 - 📱 **Responsive**: Fully responsive design that works on all devices
 - ⚡ **Fast Performance**: Built with Next.js 14 and optimized for speed